 Norma Hatfield (right) and Sen. Julie Raque Adams, R-Louisville, presented the kinship care bill in committee, Feb.
 6, 2023.
 (Screenshot)

-It would also let children who must be removed from their homes list potential caregivers that could influence their placement, which would open up options for the child.
+Senate Bill 151 would allow children who must be removed from their homes to list potential caregivers that could influence their placement, which would open up options for the child.

 GET THE MORNING HEADLINES DELIVERED TO YOUR INBOX